slf-dot-ch/snowmicropyn/docs/develop.rst

 WTF, the icons are gone!
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In case you're suddenly see no more icons when running :program:`Examiner`, it's likely due to your IDE has optimized your imports and dropped the statement
+In case you're suddenly see no more icons when running :program:`pyngui`, it's likely due to your IDE has optimized your imports and dropped the statement

 .. code-block:: python

-   import snowmicropyn.examiner.icons
+   import snowmicropyn.pyngui.icons

 as it seems to not have an effect.
 But it actually does.
 No icons without this import statement!